pedromsferreira/Mastermind/README.md

 # Usage

-You can run the game locally using npm in the working directory with:
+You can run the game locally using npm and [Vite](https://vite.dev/).
+Create a dev environment with Vite and run the project with:

 ```bash
 npm run dev